 The Buffer type parameter specifies the type of RAM to be used to capture the on-chip signal data.
-The default value is internal_memory; the hapssram setting configures the IICE to additionally use external HAPSRAM (for more information, see Chapter 5, HAPS Deep Trace Debug).
+The only available setting is internal_memory.

 Sample Depth

 The Sample depth parameter specifies the amount of data captured for each sampled signal.
 Sample depth is limited by the capacity of the FPGAs implementing the design, but must be at least 8 due to the pipelined architecture of the IICE.